 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof has a pitched profile overlaid with inter locking concrete tiles including ridge tiles.
-There are dormer projections to front and rear which also have tiled pitches.
-We were able to partially inspect an area of Apex roof void via a bedroom cupboard ceiling hatch where the roof was seen to be of timber framed construction.
+The roof is pitched and overlaid with concrete tiles.
+Access to the roof void was via a ceiling hatch and was found to be of timber framed construction overlaid with fibre board.
+At the time of inspection the roof space was full of storage items and not fully inspected.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-PVC gutters and downpipes.
+Cast iron gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Walls appear to be of cavity brick/blockwork construction mainly roughcast externally with some area of stone blockwork cladding.
-We were advised cavity wall insulation has been installed.
+The main walls are of cavity brick construction finished with a roughcast render.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are mainly uPVC framed sealed unit double-glazing with some timber double-glazed units in places.
-The main front entrance door comprises timber double outer storm doors and there are uPVC double-glazed external doors at the kitchen and sitting room area.
-Eaves and soffits are mainly PVC clad.
+Windows are uPVC framed sealed unit double glazing with similar doors.
 External decorations Visually inspected.
-Some painted masonry.
-Conservatories / porches None.
-Communal areas None.
-Garages and permanent outbuildings Visually inspected.
-There is a detached double sized garage of blockwork construction with an electric front vehicular roof.
-The roof is pitched and tiled.
-Outside areas and boundaries Visually inspected.
-The property has private gardens to front, side and rear finished in various surfaces with mixed style boundaries including masonry wall and timber fence.
+Painted cast iron goods.
+Conservatories / porches N/A Communal areas N/A

+Garages and permanent outbuildings N/A Outside areas and boundaries Visually inspected.
+Private gardens to the front and rear of the building overlaid in a mixture of lawn and paving.
+Boundaries are defined with hedges and masonry walls.
 Ceilings Visually inspected from floor level.
-Mainly plasterboard lined.
+Plaster lined.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Mixed solid hard plaster and plasterboard linings.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Suspended timber flooring throughout.
+Plaster lined.
+Floors including sub floors Suspended timber flooring.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirtings and facings are of timber.
-Internal doors are timber/hollow panel units and partly glazed.
-There is a timber staircase to the upper floor.
-Kitchen fittings comprise wall and floor mounted units incorporating granite worktops.
+Internal joinery comprises timber skirting and door surrounds, a timber tread and riser staircase and internal doors are timber panel units.
+Kitchen fittings comprise wall and floor mounted units.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+Fireplace housing a solid fuel effect gas fire vented to the chimney.
+Internal decorations Visually inspected.
+Paper, paint and tile.
+Cellars N/A